eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 Therefore take the relative likelihood as 0.05:0.05 = 50:5 = 10:1 in favor of cheating. {numref}`cheating-faithful` summarizes the reasoning described above.

-:::{list-table} A summary of the reasoning for the strange underwear problem.
+:::{list-table} A summary of the reasoning for the strange underwear problem using Bayes theorem.
 :header-rows: 1
 :widths: auto
 :name: cheating-faithful